elenalind/randomstuff/article.md

 We need to access the VM, possibly by booting in single mode, and correct `/etc/fstab` by removing the offending line.
-Some months ago, someone added a line to `/etc/fstab` to mount shared device and back up files to a remote destination, which does not exist anymore.
+Some months ago, someone added a line to `/etc/fstab` to mount a network shared device and back up files to a remote destination, which does not exist anymore.